Who Was Benjamin Harrison?

 Harrison resumed his political career after 1865.
 Following several unsuccessful runs for office, he was elected to the United States Senate in 1880.
 He supported the Republican Party positions of generous pensions for veterans and education for free blacks.
 Harrison broke with his party, however, to oppose the controversial Chinese Exclusion Act of 1882.

 In 1885, Harrison was defeated in his bid for re-election.
-He would not to be out of the spotlight for long, however: As the presidential election of 1888 approached, the Republican Party found itself without a clear candidate after favorite James G. Blaine withdrew his name from contention.
+He was not out of the spotlight for long, however: As the presidential election of 1888 approached, the Republican Party found itself without a clear candidate after favorite James G. Blaine withdrew his name from contention.
 Harrison was nominated on the eighth ballot to run against President Grover Cleveland.
 As a running mate, the convention selected Levi P. Morton.

 Harrison ran a front porch campaign, receiving delegations and delivering speeches without traveling far afield.
 In the end, he prevailed in an election fraught with corruption, winning the Electoral College while losing the popular vote.